kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 * For the Windows Web installer, simply download and launch.
 It will select the correct architecture automatically and install itself, together with a shortcut in yourshortcut menu.
 When you want to update the app, just install a new version over it (it will uninstall the old one for you). **Please note that the Web installer needs Web access during the installation.** If this is a problem, then use the standalone installer.
 * For the Windows Portable build, unzip the contents of the [Wikivoyage-by-Kiwix-<<base_tag>>-E.zip](https://github.com/kiwix/kiwix-js-pwa/releases/download/v<<base_tag>>-Wikivoyage/Wikivoyage-by-Kiwix-<<base_tag>>-E.zip) archive to any folder, or to a flash drive / thumb drive, and double click on `Start Wikivoyage by Kiwix` or `Start Wikivoyage by Kiwix.bat`, or open the `kiwix-js-pwa-win32-ia32` folder and double click on `Wikivoyage by Kiwix.exe`.
+* For Windows 7/8/8.1, due to the deprecation of Chromium on these platforms, we now only provide one option: a standalone installer built with the last version of Electron that supported Chrome on Windows 7+.
+This is also a 32bit package (but will run on 64bit).
 * **For the Linux _portable_ builds,** download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
 If it doesn’t work, open a terminal and run `chmod a+x Wikivoyage-by-Kiwix*.AppImage` and then `./Wikivoyage-by-Kiwix*.AppImage`.
   + On **_Debian_**, if you have issues running the AppImage on older versions of the OS, you can try adding the `--no-sandbox` switch to the command (see https://github.com/electron/electron/issues/17972#issuecomment-516957971).
 This is not necessary on recent versions.
   + On **_OpenSUSE_**, you may need to install Chrome in order to get the dependencies necessary to run the AppImage (because Electron apps run Chrome internally).
 With **_older_** versions of OpenSUSE, you may additionally need to use these commandline switches: `./Wikivoyage-by-Kiwix*.AppImage --use-gl=disabled --disable-gpu-compositing`,¹ but this is no longer necessary in recent versions.